Skip to main content

 • gameplay

-• “But in addition to that you also have a critical aim mechanic, a timing based mechanic (think of active reload from a lot of shooters) that lets you take some time to focus your aim and then if you do the mechanic successfully you actually one shot kill enemies with it which I found to be a very fun addition due to its risk/reward nature but it certainly isn't without its balance issues and timing based mechanics aren't everyone's cup of tea.”
+• “But in addition to that, you also have a critical aim mechanic, a timing-based mechanic (think of active reload from many shooters) that lets you take some time to focus your aim and then if you do the mechanic successfully, you actually one shot kill enemies with it, which I found to be a very fun addition due to its risk/reward nature.
+It certainly isn't without its balance issues and timing-based mechanics aren't everyone's cup of tea.”

 • “The parry mechanic leaves much to be desired - it feels like nothing more than a safe way to conserve ammunition at the cost of taking a full moon cycle to finally kill a mob.”